 The use case: Problems where being right matters more than being fast.
 Research, analysis, complex debugging, strategic planning.

-What's new: Claude can now enter an extended research mode, spending up to 30 minutes exploring a topic before responding.
+The approach: Claude can enter an extended research mode, spending significant time exploring a topic before responding.

 How it works: - User poses a research question - Claude searches, reads, and synthesizes information - Produces a structured report with citations - User can ask follow-up questions

-The positioning: Competing with Google's NotebookLM and OpenAI's research assistants.
-The differentiator is depth - Claude claims to read 50+ sources before responding.
+The positioning: Competing with Google's research tools and OpenAI's research assistants.
+The differentiator is depth — Claude reads dozens of sources before responding.

 Our take: We're entering the era of AI that thinks for hours, not seconds.
 The interface expectations are shifting.

-What's new: Google's latest flagship model focuses heavily on planning and multi-step problem decomposition.
+The focus: Google's flagship models lean heavily on planning and multi-step problem decomposition.

-The architecture: Details are sparse, but Google claims a new training approach that explicitly models step dependencies and self-correction.
+The architecture: Details are sparse, but Google claims training approaches that explicitly model step dependencies and self-correction.

 The results: Strong on benchmarks requiring many-step solutions.
-Competitive but not leading on single-step tasks.
+Competitive but not always leading on single-step tasks.

 The strategy: Google is betting that reasoning capability becomes the key differentiator as raw language modeling plateaus.